getpawprint/slate/source/includes/_intake.md

 (none))
 ```

-Sends a link to the given email; the email should of an existing Pawprint user.
+Sends a link to the given email; the email should be of an existing Pawprint user.
 See `GET /activation/email` to check if an email belongs to an existing Pawprint user.
 The link goes back to the intake form, but includes an auth token so that user and pet profile APIs can be called.

 ### HTTP Request
 `POST /intake/:external_id/magic_link`